11 free things you can get from university

 Secondly, check with the sports centre on campus to find out what facilities you'd be able to use for free.

 You'll likely need to pay for membership to use the uni gym.
-But, you may find that if you get a gym membership, you're then also able to use other sports facilities for no extra cost, like the sports hall or the AstroTurf for a kickabout with your friends.
+But, you may find that if you get a gym membership, you're then also able to use other sports facilities for no extra cost.
+This could include the sports hall or the AstroTurf for a kickabout with your friends.

 Access to books and journals for free

 If you haven't yet made full use of your university library, you are missing out on so many free-to-access resources.

-Before buying any textbooks, be sure to check first if the books are available at the library.
+Before buying any textbooks, check if the books are available at the library.
 Borrowing books from uni rather than buying new ones will save you a lot of money over the course of your degree.

-Not only this, but if your uni has signed you up for free access to journals on JSTOR (one of the most useful sites for students), definitely make use of it.
+Not only this, but if your uni has signed you up for free access to journals on JSTOR (one of the most useful sites for students), make use of it.
 It can be a real lifesaver when you're researching specialist topics for essays and assignments.

 Free careers advice

 Particularly as you approach graduation, you'll become all too familiar with hearing the question, "what are you going to do after uni?"

-We know that job searching can feel scary – in fact, as many as 45% of students say they don't feel confident about finding work after graduating.
-If you're feeling this way, get in touch with the careers advice department at your uni to ask for a chat about your options.
+We know that job searching can feel scary.
+In fact, as many as 45% of students say they don't feel confident about finding work after graduating.
+If you're feeling this way, get in touch with the careers advice department at your uni to chat about your options.